support@meisterdrucke.com · 0043 4257 29415

 Caricatures, Comics

 Gerda and the little robber girl in the robber's castle.
 Two young girls sitting on a bed, one of them holding a rope to which is tied around a reindeer.
 Wood pigeons are perched above them.
 A group of men, robbers, are sitting around a fire drinking by Arthur Rackham.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 animal · animals · birthday · anniversary · birthday party · drink · drinking · beverage · cuisine · bake · baking · cooking · child · children · food · rackham arthur (1867-1939) · arthur rackham · england · english · england english english english · egnland · united kingdom · british · britain · britain british · great britain - british · britisch - britisch · united kngdom · brit · britons · great britain · united kingdom of great britain and northern ireland · europe · european · illustrator · story · stories · storytelling · storyteller · tale · 20th century · bodily functions · childrens stories · reindeer · animals · female · girl · organisms · group of people · anniversary 2017 · deer · villainous · event · fiction · events · people · drink · females · 19th century · role · action · fairy tales · childrens books · mammal · cooking technique · cook · illustrated · fairy tale · childrens book · villain · anniversaries · prisoner · bodily function · villainy · anniversaries 2017 · childrens literature · foods · illustration · children's stories · children's literature · children's story · children's books · British Library, London, UK / Bridgeman Images